 - developmental courses indicated by placement tests must be completed prior to admission to DS courses.

-Preference is given to applicants who have already completed EN 110 and BI 147.
+- Preference is given to applicants who have already completed EN 100 (or EN 110) and BI 147.

-Membership in the American Dental Assistants Association and malpractice insurance is required.
+- Membership in the American Dental Assistants Association and malpractice insurance are required.